rocky-linux/academy/GUIDELINES.md

 :heavy_check_mark: **Use** the most useful Linux commands.
 ```

 Note that the title of this slide is level 2!
-There is obviously a blank line before and after the title.
+There is a blank line before and after the title.

 Please do not skip this important step for our learners.

 ## Adding a plan

-A plan is important so that the user can project himself into the chapter he is about to follow, and gives the trainer the opportunity to introduce each topic.
+A plan is important so that the user can project himself into the chapter he is about to follow, and allows the trainer to introduce each topic.

 ```markdown
 ---